someobserver/recurgence/architects/einstein.md

 Space was just a box.
 We all collectively hurtled into the future, and observation was just a way of taking notes.

-Then a young patent clerk in Bern asked himself:
+Then a young patent clerk asked himself:
 *What would happen if I rode alongside a beam of light?*

 His question modeled light, sure.
 But what it really modeled was **modeling itself**.